QAStudio-Dev/studio/README.md

 ## Pricing & Licensing

-QA Studio uses the **Elastic License 2.0** - you're free to:
+QA Studio uses the **GNU Affero General Public License v3.0 (AGPL-3.0)** - you're free to:

 - ✅ Use QA Studio for free
 - ✅ Self-host on your own infrastructure
 - ✅ Modify and fork the code
-- ✅ Use it commercially (internally)
+- ✅ Use it commercially
+- ✅ Distribute modified versions

-You **cannot**:
+You **must**:

-- ❌ Offer QA Studio as a hosted/managed service to others
+- ✅ Share source code of any modifications when you run it as a service
-- ❌ Remove license notices or circumvent license checks
+- ✅ Keep the same AGPL-3.0 license for derivative works
+- ✅ Provide access to source code to network users

 ### Pricing Plans